YorkDojo/yorkdojo.github.io/_worksheets/microbit/theremin.md

 - A pair of headphones, or a speaker (you can't use a Piezo buzzer)
 - Two crocodile clips

-## Step One: Open up the block editor
+## Step Zero: Open up the block editor

 [Open up the Microbit block editor](https://www.microbit.co.uk/app/#create:xczaux) and then plug into your microbit into your computer.

-## Step Two: Connect up the Microbit
+## Step One: Connect up the Microbit

 The BBC Microbit can play sounds in your scripts, but first you need to attach the headphones or speaker to the Microbit.